-If you are already receiving mental health services from a managed care plan, you may continue to receive care from that provider even if you receive mental health services from your mental health plan provider, as long as the services are coordinated between the providers and the services are not the same.
+If you are already receiving mental health services from a Medi-Cal managed care plan, you may continue to receive care from that provider even if you receive mental health services from your mental health plan provider, as long as the services are coordinated between the providers and the services are not the same.

-In addition, if you are already receiving specialty mental health services from another mental health plan, managed care plan, or an individual Medi-Cal provider, you may request "continuity of care" so that you can stay with your current provider, for up to 12 months.
-You may wish to request continuity of care if you need to stay with your current provider to continue your ongoing treatment or because it would cause serious harm to your mental health condition to change to a new provider.
+In addition, if you are already receiving specialty mental health services from another mental health plan, managed care plan, or an individual Medi-Cal provider, you may request "continuity of care" so that you can stay with your current provider, for up to 12 months., under certain conditions including, but not limited to, all of following You may wish to request continuity of care if you need to stay with your current provider to continue your ongoing treatment or because it would cause serious harm to your mental health condition to change to a new provider.
 Your continuity of care request may be granted if the following is true:

-- You have an ongoing relationship with the provider you are requesting and have seen that provider in the last 12 months; - The provider is qualified and meets Medi-Cal requirements; - The provider agrees to the mental health plan's requirements for contracting with the mental health plan and payment for services; and - The provider shares relevant documentation with the mental health plan regarding your need for the services
+- You have an existing ongoing relationship with the provider you are requesting; and have seen that provider in the last 12 months; - You need to stay with your current provider to continue ongoing treatment or because it would hurt your mental health condition to change to a new provider; - The provider is qualified and meets Medi-Cal requirements; and - The provider agrees to the mental health plan's requirements for contracting with the mental health plan- and payment for services; and - The provider shares relevant documentation with the mental health plan regarding your need for the services